buggyrace/buggy-race-about/docs/hosting/buggyrace-net.md

 ---
 title: buggyrace.net
 layout: home
-nav_order: 30
+nav_order: 50
 parent: Installation and Hosting
 ---

 # Using buggyrace.net

-We do not offer any hosting service — either [self host](self-hosting) or [host in the cloud with Heroku](heroku).
+We do not offer any hosting service — either [docker](self-hosting) or [host in the cloud with Heroku](heroku).
 But if you have problems setting up a custom domain, we might be able to add your institution as a subdomain on `buggyrace.net`, and `CNAME`d it onto your installation.